probcomp/Venturecxx/README.md

     [examples](http://probcomp.csail.mit.edu/venture/library-examples.html)
     for inspiration.

 -   You can find several examples in the `examples/` directory.
-Those in the `venture-unit/` subdirectory are somewhat more advanced probabilistic programs; the examples themsevles rely on VentureUnit (included), an experimental inference visualization wrapper using Venture as a library.

 Developing Venture